Amelia-Gwen/DataSorter/README.md

 Very few programs would require sorting the same unsorted data so many times and would thus not require maintaining copies of unmodified data.
 If I wanted to sort data from a file or other source I would do it as I streamed it, probably to a set or map depending on my needs, thus having 1 sorted data structure and no copying.
 Streaming the same data repeatedly didn't seem practical for this project however it may have worked well.
 I did not test sort during stream repeatedly but I felt mainting an open fstream throughout the lifetime of the program was not the best idea.

 the use of \_kbhit() and \_getch() for non-blocking IO is non-portable but the project was explicitly intended to be on the Windows platform.
 Multithreading would have been a better, more portable solution but is non-trivial.

+It should be noted that I did testing during the development process by writing to the console with std::cout.
+I did not save the tests or the results.
+That was an oversight.
+They can be recreated on request.